-When it comes to Italian food, Chicago has everything from fancy tasting menu spots to restaurants with “cacio e pepe” made with kelp noodles and cashew cheese.
-But when you’re looking for something classic—a neighborhood place with friendly service and huge portions of meat, cheese, and carbohydrates covered in red sauce—here are the best spots to try.
+When it comes to Italian food, Chicago has everything.
+But when you’re looking for something classic—a neighborhood place with friendly service and huge portions of meat, cheese, and carbohydrates covered in red sauce—here are the spots to try.
 Not all the places on this list are technically old old, but they all have old-school Italian style.

 Ask a random person in Chicago to name a classic Italian restaurant, and there’s a good chance they’ll say La Scarola.
 It’s a neighborhood spot with white tablecloths, old photos of celebrities on the wall, giant plates of pasta, and veal scallopini that’s the size of a mattress.
 This place is ideal for a casual date night, weekly dinner with friends, or all-out Italian feast.
 Put it at the top of your old-school bucket list.

 If you’ve never eaten at Enoteca Roma, that needs to change immediately.
 It’s a small, quiet spot in Wicker Park that serves fantastic Italian pastas and bruschetta.
 Start out with a bruschetta flight (you can choose five different types for $12) and a polenta board for the table (our favorite is topped with a venison bolognese).
 Then round things out with a pasta, like the penne arrabiata or one of the handmade specials.
 If you can move after eating all of that, head next door to the Empty Bottle for a show.